sipi/type-scripted-lit-element-skeleton/README.md

 #### Loaders

 * [babel-loader](https://github.com/babel/babel-loader) with the [babel-preset-env](https://github.com/babel/babel-preset-env) and `babel-plugin-transform-object-rest-spread` installed.
-* [text-loader](https://github.com/dfenstermaker/text-loader) - Load HTML templates as string.
+* [text-loader](https://github.com/dfenstermaker/text-loader) - Used in conjunction with postcss-loader.
 * [postcss-loader](https://github.com/postcss/postcss-loader) - Load PostCSS into the `<style>` scoped tag of Polymer elements as string.